 The original pasty, a savory blend of beef, onion, turnip, and potatoes in a flaky golden crust.
 We use locally sourced beef from Great Bay Farm in Greenland, NH.
 Great for a hearty, filling lunch!

 While wrapping meat in pastry has been done since the Roman times, it took the British to wrap sausage in a light French puff pastry.
 The sausage roll is a British classic and we make our using fresh ground pork spiced the Lancashire way.
 It's a British staple!
+Now in two sizes, 3 or 6 inch.

 Irish cottage pie in a pasty, this has two layers inside - on the bottom, a spiced beef mixture with carrots, peas, onion, chili powder and garlic.
 On the top, a mashed potato mixture with leeks and cheddar cheese.
 Yum!
 We use locally sourced beef from Great Bay Farm in Greenland, NH